kevin-kibet/tq-api-model/README.md

 ### Backend
 ##### Using Jenkins
 The Backend is a spring boot application, using gradle as the build system.
-Alternatively, you can obtain an already built jar file from Jenkins(Configuring the pipeline)
+You can obtain an already built jar file from Jenkins [here](http://10.176.18.27:8969/job/Printing%20Service)
-> Coming soon

 ##### Building locally
 ###### Prerequisites